renfordt/larvatar/README.md

 composer require renfordt/larvatar
 ```

+## Upgrading to 2.0

+Version 2.0 brings many breaking changes.
+Check the [Upgrade Guide](UPGRADING.md) to avoid any issues.

 ## Usage

 The general usage is simple.
 Create a new Larvatar class, insert name and email and the avatar type you wish.